Low Overhead Quantum Bus with Coupling beyond the Nearest Neighbor via Mediated Effective Capacitance: Overview and direct coupling cancelation

 \subsection{Floating qubit auxiliary arrays}

 The proposed setup relies on our previous findings regarding ``floating'' transmon qubits.
 A traditional transmon consists of a single pad of superconducting metal connected to ground via a Josephson junction.
 The phase across the junction like behaves an anharmonic oscillator, allowing it to be used as the qubit degree of freedom.
 A floating transmon consists of two superconducting pads connected by a Joesphson junction.
 Once again the qubit degree of freedom is the phase across the junction, but there is now a second, extraneous phase, from the qubit to the ground.
+These have been in widespread experimental use (see e.g.~\cite{Sete2021a,Stehlik2021}).

 As mentioned above, because there is no inductive element the extraneous phase can be discarded, but this generates an effective capacitance.
 As we have previously shown \cite{Yanay2022}, utilizing these mediated degrees of freedom one can orchestrate a geometric drop-off for this coupling strength,